farisandikaa/tunashonda/README.md

 ## 📄 License

-This project is a **private/proprietary software** and is not licensed for distribution or reuse.
 All rights reserved © Faris Andika Putra, 2023.
-Unauthorized copying, modification, or distribution of any part of this project is strictly prohibited.

 See the [LICENSE](./LICENSE) file for full details.

 ## 📧 Contact